llaniewski/mkdocs-base/docs/3.-Running-simulations/examples.md

 Attribute              | Comment
 ---------------------- | -----------------------------------------------------------
-`Modes`                | Number of harmonic modes to generate for the turbulence, default '100'.
+`Modes`                | Number of harmonic modes to generate for the turbulence, default is '100'.
 `Spread`               | The way to divide the spectrum to a finite number of modes.
 Possible values: `Even`, `Log`, `Quantile`.
 Default is `Even`.
 `Spectrum`             | Type of spectrum to use, possible values: `Von Karman`, `One Wave`.
 Default is `Von Karman`.
 `MainWaveLength`       | Main wave-length in the Von Karman spectrum.
 `DiffusionWaveLength`  | Diffusion scale wave-length in the Von Karman spectrum.
 `MinWaveLength`        | Minimal space wave-length.
-TODO:Default value `MaxWaveLength`        | Maximal space wave-length.
+`MaxWaveLength`        | Maximal space wave-length.
 `TimeWaveLength`       | Time wave-length of the syntetic turbulence.